Tourahi/Algorithm/README.md

 # Algorithm

-This Rep, contains the examples from the book :
+This Repository contains the examples from the book :

 ## Data Structures and Algorithms - Narasimha Karumanchi